soundio/soundstage/README.md

 record and playback, and a JSONify-able structure for import and export of Soundstage projects.

+> **Warning**<br/>
+> Soundstage is currently undergoing a reworking after a bit of a hiatus.
+It
+> likely will frustrate you.
+The aim on this pass is to write a full test suite
+> and documentation, then it will be less frustrating.

 ## Developing Soundstage

 Clone the Soundstage repo and its dependency repos into one location.